psedge/codeclub/README.md

 ## Week 2 - Turtle

 In the second class, we want to start drilling the ideas of code execution order, and logical progression.
-Classicly, we do this with Turtle.
-Commands are implemented as a set of inline functions, removing the functional context idea we used in week 1 when operating our lights - we'll come back to this later.
+We do this with Turtle.
+Commands are implemented as a set of inline functions, removing the functional context idea we used in week 1 when operating our lights.

-In our pre-loaded example, show how we can use penup() and pendown(), along with movement commands to navigate the canvas and 'write out' a word.
+In our pre-loaded example, show how we can use penup() and pendown(), along with movement commands to navigate the canvas and draw out a word or image.

 ### Outcomes
 * Introduce inline functions, and for loops.
-Friend requests
-Messages
-Notifications
-Account Settings
-Events
-Events
-Calendar
-We're gonna have some people round, come yeah?
-Birthdays
-Discover
-Hosting1
-Create Event
-English (UK) · English (US) · Polski · Español · Português (Brasil)
-Privacy · Terms · Advertising · AdChoices
-· Cookies ·
-More
-Facebook © 2018
 * Get comfortable with directions, angles, movements in 2D space.
 * Show how we might programatically draw more complex shapes.